-The initial RSVS is dated as of July 1, 2016 and each RSVS use the following assumptions:
+The initial RSVS is dated as of July 1, 2016 and each RSVS uses the following assumptions:

 - Use of an investment return assumption of not more than 7.00%; - Ultimate Entry Age Method with liabilities allocated from date of entry to expected payment of benefit.
-Under this method, future normal cost for active employees is calculated based on the Fund provisions in effect for the most recently hired employees; - An asset valuation method that recognizes gains and losses on the market value of assets (based on the difference between the actual rate of return and the assumed rate of return) over five years.
+Under this method, future normal cost for active employees is calculated based on the Fund provisions in effect for the most recently hired employees; - An asset valuation method that recognizes gains and losses on the fair value of assets (based on the difference between the actual rate of return and the assumed rate of return) over five years.
 Past gains and losses were fully recognized in the Actuarial Value of Assets at July 1, 2016.
 New gains and losses will be recognized over five years beginning July 1, 2017; - The use of a 30-year, closed, level percent of payroll amortization period, in which new gain/loss amortization bases are established each year.
 The Unfunded Actuarial Accrued Liability at July 1, 2016 is amortized as a level percentage of payroll over a closed amortization period of 30 years with payments effective for fiscal year beginning July 1, 2017.
 Additional actuarial experience losses will be amortized over a closed amortization period of 30 years in future valuations.
-If in any given year the Fund experiences an actuarial gain, any such gain will be used to offset the largest outstanding loss amortization base, if applicable; - Payroll growth rate assumption of 2.75%, not to exceed 3% in future RSVS.
+If in any given year the Fund experiences an actuarial gain, any such gain will be used to offset the largest outstanding loss amortization base, if applicable; - As noted in the "Addendum to the July 1, 2021 Proposed Risk Sharing Valuation Study" prepared by Buck and dated June 8, 2022, the remaining amortization payments as of July 1, 2021 for all the liability layers is 13. - Payroll growth rate assumption of 2.75%, not to exceed 3% in future RSVS.

 Upon completion of an annual RSVS, each actuary shall review and compare its counterpart's draft RSVS.
 If the difference between the two resulting City contribution rates is at or below 2%, the Fund actuary's RSVS will be used to determine the contribution rate for the fiscal year.
 If the difference is greater than 2%, the actuaries will have 20 business days to reconcile the contribution rates until the difference falls within 2%.
 If, however, the contribution rates cannot be reconciled, the arithmetic average will be used.
+If the resulting contribution rate is outside of certain bounds, SB2190 may require adjustments in plan provisions, assumptions, or funding methods.